Spin Shoes – Guide to Indoor Cycling Shoes for spinning

 There should not be any large gaps around your feet anywhere.

 The widest part of the shoe should be exactly where the ball of your foot is.
-If you’ve got particularly wide feet, check out our guide to wide cycling shoes.

 A number of manufactures of cycling shoes use European sizing.